 Once your initial snapshot finishes, you can begin reviewing the data within your account.

-If you chose NOT to add your Paying Credentials when creating your account, you can add those at any point by editing the account.
+If you chose not to add your paying credentials when creating your account, you can add those at any point by editing the account.

 Creating AWS Credentials Using IAM Access Keys

 Complete IAM Policy